Engagements - AI product build for founders: one senior engineer, one outcome, weekly shipped increments

 - A provider-agnostic LLM gateway with fallback routing, retry-with-backoff, response caching, and per-key rate limiting.

-- Usage metering and Stripe billing for AI: per-user token tracking, plan limits, overage metering, and usage-based invoicing.
+- AI usage billing on Stripe: per-user token tracking, plan limits, overage metering, and usage-based invoicing you can actually charge on.

 - A background job queue for long-running inference and batch jobs, with completion webhooks and a status endpoint your frontend can poll.